Strawberry Tiramisu

 No reviews

 Looking for a fruity, no-bake dessert?
-This Strawberry Tiramisu layers ladyfingers, mascarpone, and fresh strawberries for a light, crowd-pleasing twist a classic Italian dessert you will love!
+This Strawberry Tiramisu layers ladyfingers, mascarpone, and fresh strawberries for a light, crowd-pleasing dessert you will love!

 • Total Time: 30 minutes